seqyu/ReClyde/README.md

-# Welcome to ReClyde!
+# Welcome to pwny4!
-ReClyde is the successor to Disra1n.
+pwny4 (pronounced Pwned Ya, previously ReClyde) is the successor to Disra1n.

 What is a legacy app?

-A legacy app is an app that was written before ReClyde was rewritten from the ground
+A legacy app is an app that was written before ReClyde (before pwny4) was rewritten from the ground

-Most of those apps won't work on the new and fresh ReClyde version
+Most of those apps won't work on the new and fresh pwny4 version